“So who did your psychic paper say you were in order

 Before the chameleon circuit got stuck as a police box.
 Not very long

-for a little while in the 1960s.
+roots for a little while in the 1960s.

 “I’m… I’m like you, Susan,” he said.
 “I’m

 a Time Lord.
-Where’s…. where is your grandfather?”
+Where’s… where is your Grandfather?”

-take him back… NO. NO.”
+back… NO. NO.”

 “Susan,” he said gently.
 “No, I’m not.
 I promise